Weightlifting shoes defined

 Weightlifting shoes vs other training shoes

-Weightlifting shoes have a different construction compared with other training shoes because they support a different set of moves and exercises.
-Whereas workout shoes and CrossFit shoes are focused on versatility and support, weightlifting shoes hone in on steadiness, ankle mobility, and support.
+Weightlifting shoes have a different construction compared with other training footwear because they support a different set of moves and exercises.
+Whereas workout and CrossFit shoes are focused on versatility and support, weightlifting shoes hone in on steadiness, ankle mobility, and support.

 A shoe for weightlifting has a more rigid and snug upper with a strap across it to lock the foot down and prevent it from moving around during lifting.
 While your shoe should have room for natural toe splaying, it should not be too loose.
 The rigidity of the upper potentially heightens durability.